 Channel Hop: From FOX Kids to Kids WB for its second season, which premiered with the block exactly one day after the show last aired on Fox.

 Cross-Dressing Voices: While the series mostly subverts this with young male characters, being voiced by either adult males or actual boys, most dubs play this straight.
 But one of the more interesting cases is that unlike most versions, Wakko in the Latin American dub is voiced by actress Giset Blanco.

-Cut Song: Randy Rogel wrote a song for the show entitled "The Geologic Clock," in which Yakko sings about the history of the Earth, that ultimately went unused.
+Cut Song: Randy Rogel wrote a song entitled "The Geologic Clock," in which Yakko sings about the history of the Earth, that ultimately went unused.

 The Danza: Colin, the kid who talks about Randy Beaman, was voiced by Colin Wells.

 Defictionalization: The puppets the Warner siblings use in "Lookit the Fuzzy Heads" were made into actual toys around the time the show was still airing.